Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, sexuality or background.

 Domestic abuse isn’t always physical – it’s a pattern of controlling, threatening and coercive behaviour, that can also be emotional, economic, psychological or sexual.

-As always, if you or someone else is in immediate danger please call 999 and ask for the police.
+If you or someone else is in immediate danger please call 999 and ask for the police.

-Below are a number of support services available to sufferer’s of domestic abuse during this time:
+Below are a number of support services available to sufferers of domestic abuse during this time:

 Women’s Aid